HITLER IN WARSAW: 1939

 Apart from the valets, secretaries, and servants, in Poland Hitler was accompanied by two of his personal adjutants: Wilhelm Brückner and Julius Schaub.
 WILHELM BRUCKNER had been a veteran of the party, ‘the old guard’ as a participant of the failed ‘Beerhall Putsch’.
 Originating from the year 1934 and up to his dismissal in 1940, he was responsible for forming the closest entourage of Hitler, in particular, Bruckner had been supervised the assignment of secretaries, military adjutants, and even the personal valets.
 Bruckner would later become a victim of Martin Bormann’s intrigues and removed from his position.
 JULIUS SCHAUB, a man, who inherited this position would not leave his post next to the Fuhrer up to the last hours of the Third Reich in 1945.

-In the early hours On September 25, 1939, when the 1150 planes were devastating the center of Warsaw, Adolf Hitler started his day with more inelaborate affairs.
+In the early hours Of September 25, 1939, when the 1150 planes were devastating the center of Warsaw, Adolf Hitler started his day with more inelaborate affairs.
 The German Fuhrer dictated a telegram to Jozef Tiso, the Slovak-made leader (in September 1939 he was not yet a President of the Republic).
-The man, who proclaimed the puppet-kind independence from Czechoslovakia under the patronage of Germany as far back as spring 1939.
+The man proclaimed the puppet-kind independence from Czechoslovakia under the patronage of Germany as far back as spring 1939.
 Hitler expressed his gratitude for the assistance in the Polish campaign and affirmed the Slovakian claims towards some occupied territories of Poland.
-In the same early hours, the German supreme commander sympathetically congratulated Christian X, the King of Denmark on the upcoming occasion (September 26) of the birthday.
-This very day Hitler conducted his second known visit to the frontlines near Warsaw.
+In the same early hours, the German supreme commander sympathetically congratulated Christian X, the King of Denmark on the upcoming occasion (September 26) of his birthday.
+On this very day Hitler conducted his second known visit to the frontlines near Warsaw.
 After the arrival of the motorcade to the airport, distanced 30 km from the capital, Hitler willed to undertake a surveillance flight over the city, still embroiled in flames and smoke.

 HITLER’S MOTORCADE CROSSES WARSAW